 The primary purpose of the following examination, therefore, is to consider the wider question as to whether there are any existing legal obligations regarding the use of digital technology as a method of intentionally manipulating a civilian population to resort to force in the hope that they indirectly cause harm to an adversary.
 To denote this form of indirect application of force, the authors wish to coin the second term “self-defense by proxy”.
 And, in relation to it, a secondary, perhaps more focused question is: can existing legal obligations help to determine what should be considered lawful, and conversely unlawful, “targets"?

 In the first instance, as referenced in Part II, an “influencing state” may only claim to be acting in self-defense if it has suffered an armed attack.
 Perhaps a somewhat interesting aside, is that Article 42 UN Charter, which “guides” the United Nation Security Council (and not of course states acting in self-defense per se), fails to specify what forms of actions are permitted (in the interest of international peace and security) – recognizing only “such action by air, sea, or land forces as may be necessary”.
-In fact, it is at least arguable that acts of influence do not currently represent force, but instead fall under the banner of Article 41 UN Charter – being lesser “measures not involving the use of armed forc[such as the] … interruption of … telegraphic, radio, and other means of communicatio”
+In fact, it is at least arguable that acts of influence do not currently represent force, but instead fall under the banner of Article 41 UN Charter – being lesser “measures not involving the use of armed force … [such as the] … interruption of … telegraphic, radio, and other means of communication[.]”

-Customary jus ad bellum however, may prevent militaries from deploying influence communications as method of self-defense due to the fact that it may be difficult to align the temporal considerations relating the act of influencing a population, with jus ad bellum necessity.
+Customary jus ad bellum however, may prevent militaries from deploying influence communications as a method of self-defense due to the fact that it may be difficult to align the temporal considerations relating the act of influencing a population, with jus ad bellum necessity.
 Additionally, under current conditions, it may also prove difficult to render the act of intentionally targeting a civilian population in this manner as proportionate – especially where influence communications are “deployed” in the knowledge that civilian harms are very likely to result.
-As noted, there is no reference to lawful targets per se under the jus ad bellum in any situation, thus certainly not in regard of self-defense by proxy.
+As noted, there is no reference to lawful targets per se under the jus ad bellum in any situation, and thus certainly not in regard of self-defense by proxy.

 By applying the principle of concurrent application, however, the greatest range of humanitarian protections can be offered – even where, as noted, IHL is not necessarily triggered.
 When seeking to apply direct force, an armed force must adhere to IHL—including, not least, the key tenants of distinction and proportionality.
 However, other than the prohibition of acts or threats of violence that spread terror, there is no reference to indirect applications of force.
 Additionally, as noted above, the jus in bello does not prohibit the use of propaganda, though it may place certain restrictions on it.
-As argued by the ICRC, for example, Article 14 of the third Geneva Convention protects the morality and physical welfare of prisoners of war (POW), and the former prohibits the use of adverse propaganda.
-As Pontus Winther also identifies, Article 51(5) GC IV makes reference to propaganda, and prevents occupying powers form using such means to secure the services of the local civilian population.
-It is also generally accepted that broadcasting of images of prisoners of war (POW) for humiliation purposes is inhumane.
+As argued by the ICRC, for example, Article 14 of the third Geneva Convention protects the morality and physical welfare of prisoners of war (POW), and prohibits the use of propaganda when is likely to adversely affect such morality in the long run.
+In addition, as identified by Pontus Winther, Article 51(5) GC IV makes reference to propaganda, and prevents occupying powers form using such means to secure the services of the local civilian population.
+It is also generally accepted that the broadcasting of images of prisoners of war (POW) for humiliation purposes is inhumane.
 But aside from these somewhat narrow circumstances, references to propaganda are scarce under IHL.
-As a consequence, when it is utilized a general means or method of “attack” (albeit an indirect one), the dissemination of propaganda/influence comms, including that which seeks to spread MDH, is relatively unregulated.
+As a consequence, when it is utilized as a general means or method of “attack” (albeit an indirect one), the dissemination of propaganda/influence comms, including that which seeks to spread MDH, is relatively unregulated.